-Outside Day was created in 2008 by Dick Jordan, (an AP Environmental Science teacher at Timberline High School in Boise Idaho), to get his students outdoors as mentors for elementary students and to bring in community leaders to share their expertise and resources so everyone comes away with a greater understanding and appreciation for being outside.
-April 12, 2013 will be our fifth official Outside Day, but in reality everyday should be an outside day, as we all make spending time outdoors a much higher priority.
+Outside Day was created in 2008 by Dick Jordan, an AP Environmental Science teacher at Timberline High School in Boise Idaho, to get his students outdoors as mentors for younger students and to bring in community leaders to share their expertise so everyone comes away with a greater appreciation of our precious resources.
+This is our sixth Outside Day and our focus is to "train the trainers" so they can reduce its waste and conserve resources at their schools.

 Location: Discovery Park State Park below Lucky Peak, east of Boise, Idaho on HWY 21

 8:00 AM Volunteers & presenters arrive and get set up